Skycoder42/repkg/README.md

 	- allows "waved" rebuilds for frontends that are unable to correctly order packages for the rebuild

 ## Installation
-The tool is provides as AUR package: [repkg](https://aur.archlinux.org/packages/repkg)
+The tool is provided as AUR package: [repkg](https://aur.archlinux.org/packages/repkg)

 This repository also has a sample repkg rule for itself.